 Financing the cost of an education requires thoughtful planning and research to determine what will work best for the student and their family’s budget.
-Options offered at Brown include loans, scholarships, monthly installments, and a prepaid tuition program.
+Options offered at Brown include loans, scholarships and monthly installments.
 Information is listed below to help with your decisions.

 Check Payments and Wire Transfers:

 Brown University accepts payments by cash, check (drawn on US bank), wire, or electronic (ACH).
 Brown University does not accept credit card payments for student account charges.
 Checks should be made payable in US dollars, as differences in exchange rates and bank collection charges will be charged to the student account.
 Post-dated checks will not be accepted.
 Third party checks will not be accepted with the exception of checks from banks, trusts and investment companies purposely set up to fund a student's education.

 All check payments and bank wire transfers should be remitted to the Cashier’s Office.

 Brown University has partnered with peerTransfer to offer a streamlined and cost saving way to make international tuition payments.
 With this partnership, students and families are offered favorable foreign exchange rates, the ability to pay in your home currency (in most cases) and savings compared to traditional banks.
 In addition, you will be able to track your payment via peerTransfer's dashboard and you will be notified via email (and/or text) when your payment is received by Brown University.

 Visit Brown.peerTransfer.com to make an international student account payment.